-- The management team and staff were motivated to provide the best possible person-centred care and support for people. - People and staff told us the registered manager was very approachable and that they would have no hesitation in raising concerns or making suggestions. - Staff said they felt comfortable to put forward any ideas they may have to improve the care, support or wellbeing for people and were confident these would be acted upon. - People, relatives and staff told us that they felt involved in changes and were provided with opportunities to give feedback and offer suggestions for improvements. - Care plans included information about people's diverse needs and how these could be met.
+- The management team and staff were motivated to provide the best possible person-centred care and support for people. - People and staff told us the registered manager was very approachable and that they would have no hesitation in raising concerns or making suggestions. - A person told us, "This company is really well led and organised.
+I would recommend them "

+- Staff said they felt comfortable to put forward any ideas they may have to improve the care, support or wellbeing for people and were confident these would be acted upon. - People, relatives and staff told us that they felt involved in changes and were provided with opportunities to give feedback and offer suggestions for improvements. - Care plans included information about people's diverse needs and how these could be met.
 For example, supporting people with religious needs.